UofA-CSc-520-Spring-2020/CSc520Spr20-CourseMaterials/syllabus.md

 ## My preferred pronouns are she/her/hers.

-In a graduate course, students are free to call me “Michelle” instead of “Dr. Strout”.
+In a graduate course, students are free to call me “Michelle” instead of "Dr. Strout" or "Prof. Strout".
 Please respect that all students will pick whichever of these they are most comfortable with.

 ## Threatening Behavior Policy